Gabriel's Rebellion: Background to the revolt

 In Richmond, there were slightly more blacks than whites, with a total population of 5,700 in 1800.
-Richmond was a slave town, with a community whipping post where slaveholders had punishment meted out in a public square.
+Richmond promoted slavery, with a community whipping post where enslavers had punishment meted out in a public square.
 Enslaved men loaded and moved flatboats of tobacco and other cargo.
-Throughout the state in 1800, 39.2% of the total population were slaves; they were concentrated on plantations in the Tidewater region and west of Richmond.
+Throughout the state in 1800, 39.2% of the total population were enslaved; they were concentrated on plantations in the Tidewater region and west of Richmond.

-Gabriel, living in Virginia in the late eighteenth century, was influenced by the prevailing themes of liberty expounded by the supporters of the American.
+Gabriel, living in Virginia in the late eighteenth century, was influenced by the prevailing themes of liberty expounded by the supporters of the American Revolution.
 During his lifetime, the number of free people of color had grown markedly in the Upper South.
-Many slaves were manumitted thanks in part to the efforts of Methodist and Quaker abolitionists.
-Their number was augmented by free black refugees from the Haitian Revolution, many of whom had been slaveowners themselves.
-Some Virginia slaveholders were nervous about the sharp increase in the number of free blacks in the slave state.
+Many enslaved people were manumitted thanks in part to the efforts of Methodist and Quaker abolitionists.
+Their number was augmented by free black refugees from the Haitian Revolution, many of whom had been enslavers themselves.
+Some Virginia enslavers were nervous about the sharp increase in the number of free blacks in the slave state.

 The revolt and outcome

 Some historians assert that Gabriel became the leader of the planned rebellion because he was highly intelligent, literate, and a blacksmith.
-Enslaved and free Black-American men in Virginia taught their metalwork skills to their sons.
+Enslaved and free African-American men in Virginia taught their metalwork skills to their sons.

-During the spring and summer of 1800, Gabriel began to plan a revolt that intended to end slavery in Virginia.
-Plans were made with enslaved people over 10 counties and the cities of Richmond, Norfolk, and Petersburg, Virginia.
+During the spring and summer of 1800, Gabriel began planning a revolt to end slavery in Virginia.
+Plans were made with enslaved people over ten counties and the cities of Richmond, Norfolk, and Petersburg, Virginia.

-He and his brothers, as well as other blacksmiths, turned scythe blades into as many as twelve dozen swords.
+He, his brothers, and other blacksmiths turned scythe blades into as many as twelve dozen swords.
 Musket balls and 50 spears were created.
 They intended to steal muskets from a tavern.
-Hundreds of slaves from central Virginia expected to march into Richmond and take control of the Virginia State Armory and the Virginia State Capitol.
+Hundreds of enslaved people from central Virginia expected to march into Richmond and take control of the Virginia State Armory and the Virginia State Capitol.
 The plan was to hold Virginia's Governor James Monroe hostage so that they could negotiate for their freedom.